DrEngi/lmao-bot/contributing.md

 pip install -r requirements.txt
 ```

+Please ensure that all dependencies in this folder were installed correctly.
+We recommend you use `virtualenv` or Anaconda (if on windows) to manage python envrionments.
 This will ensure that you have all the required development modules installed to build your contributions.
 You are now ready to contribute.

+To test the bot, you'll need to create a token.txt and place it within a tokens folder.
+To get a token, create an account on the discord developer portal and create a bot user.

 Once you're satisfied, [submit your pull request](https://help.github.com/articles/creating-a-pull-request/).
 Please be sure you create a pull request to the DEVELOP branch, not Master.
 Direct PRs to Master will be denied.